 COVID-19 restrictions have forced the cancellation of all public events for the foreseeable future.

-August - Tree Planting.
-During August, following good autumn rains and with now favourable planting conditions, Ballarat City Council plans to replace more than sixty trees in the Avenue.
+September - Tree Planting.
+During September, following good autumn rains and with now favourable planting conditions, Ballarat City Council plans to replace sixty-eight trees in the Avenue.
 Some trees have been lost as a result of vehicle accidents while others have succumbed to the passage of time.
-Following the planting, the Arch of Victory/Avenue of Honour Committee will supervise the reinstatement of sixty commemorative plaques and the on-site repair of another thirty, bringing our Avenue back to top condition.
+Following the planting, the Arch of Victory/Avenue of Honour Committee will supervise the reinstatement of more than sixty commemorative plaques and the on-site repair of another forty, bringing our Avenue back to top condition.